masarunakajima/parallelRNA/README.md

-# :dna:ParallelRNA:dna:: Parallel RNA structure counting algorithm
+# :dna:ParallelRNA:dna:: Parallel Nussoniv's Algorithm for RNA maximum-pair computation
 Secondary structures for nucleic acid sequences, DNA and RNA, are useful abstractions when examining certain behaviors of those molecules.
 We examine the problem of finding a secondary structure with maximum number of base pairs.
 The Nussinov algorthm solves this problem in cubic time.
 Our aim is to come up with parallelization of Nussoniv algorithm.